bobvan/micropython-stubs/docs/50_legacy.md

 ### Clone the stubs repo

 Note that is the 'olde way' of installing the stubs.
-It is mostly useful if you are activly developing / updating the stubs.
+It is mostly useful if you are actively developing / updating the stubs.

 ## Configure VSCode & Pylance to use the selected stub folders
 This instructs the VSCode Pylance extension to consider your libs folder and the stubs for code completion and static type-checking.